-ooc.event.max_retries The maximum number of times to retry before giving up and disconnecting the proxy.
-The default value is 10. ooc.event.port=port Specifies the port number on which the service should listen for new connections.
-Note that this property is only considered if the ooc.oa.port property is not set. ooc.event.pull_interval=msec This specifies the number of milliseconds between successive calls to pull on PullSupplier.
-Default value is 0. ooc.event.reap_frequency=sec This specifies the frequency (in seconds) in which inactive proxies will be reaped.
+ooc.event.max_retries=N The maximum number of times to retry before giving up and disconnecting the proxy.
+The default value is 10. ooc.event.endpoint=ENDPOINT Specifies the endpoint configuration for the service.
+Note that this property is only used if the ooc.orb.oa.endpoint property is not set. ooc.event.pull_interval=MSEC This specifies the number of milliseconds between successive calls to pull on PullSupplier.
+Default value is 0. ooc.event.reap_frequency=SEC This specifies the frequency (in seconds) in which inactive proxies will be reaped.
 The default value is thirty minutes.
-Setting this property to 0 disables the reaping of proxies. ooc.event.retry_timeout=msec Specifies the initial amount of time in milliseconds that the service waits between successive retries.
-The default value is 1000. ooc.event.retry_multiplier=n A double that defines the factor by which the retry_timeout property should be multiplied for each successive retry. ooc.event.trace.events=LEVEL Defines the output level for event diagnostic messages printed by ORBACUS Events.
+Setting this property to 0 disables the reaping of proxies. ooc.event.retry_timeout=MSEC Specifies the initial amount of time in milliseconds that the service waits between successive retries.
+The default value is 1000. ooc.event.retry_multiplier=N A double that defines the factor by which the retry_timeout property should be multiplied for each successive retry. ooc.event.request_timeout=MSEC The amount of time permitted for a blocking request on a client to return before a timeout.
+The default value is 5 seconds. ooc.event.trace.events=LEVEL Defines the output level for event diagnostic messages printed by ORBACUS Events.
 The default level is 0, which produces no output.
 A level of 1 or higher produces event processing information and a level of 2 or higher produces event creation and destruction information. ooc.event.trace.lifecycle=LEVEL Defines the output level for lifecycle diagnostic messages printed by ORBACUS Events.
 The default level is 0, which produces no output.
-A level of 1 or higher produces lifecycle information (e.g. creation and destruction of Suppliers and Consumers). ooc.event.typed_service Equivalent to the -t command-line option.
+A level of 1 or higher produces lifecycle information (e.g. creation and destruction of Suppliers and Consumers). ooc.event.typed_service= true false Equivalent to the -t command-line option.